"We thought it was a bog-standard chicken until it started breathing fire."

 Newt Scamander uses the name "Pest Sub-Division" to refer to the Pest Advisory Bureau, but the Department may have been through a reorganisation since the last edition of Fantastic Beasts and Where to Find Them was published.
 According to the book, some of the responsibilities of the Pest Sub-Division are:

 - providing assistance with serious Bundimun infestations of wizarding homes

 - maintaining a pack of a dozen albino bloodhounds, to deal with Nogtails (FB)

 Level three, Department of Magical Accidents and Catastrophes...

-Cornelius Fudge worked for this Department at the end of the first war against Voldemort (PA10).
+Cornelius Fudge worked for the Department at the end of the first war against Lord Voldemort (PA10).

 ...the Accidental Magic Reversal Squad...